James Butler, Duke of Ormond & family

 Richard, Earl of Arran, son of James and Elizabeth, was born on 15th June 1639 and was created Earl of Arran in the Irish peerage and Baron Butler of Weston in the English peerage.
 His first wife was Lady Mary Stuart but they had no children.
 His second was Dorothy Ferrars.
 A son was baptised in the Abbey and buried in 1676 and a daughter was buried in 1687.

 Thomas, Earl of Ossory was another son of James and Elizabeth.
 He was born on 8th July 1634 and educated in France.
 He was imprisoned in the Tower of London by Cromwell but received a pass to leave England.
 At the Restoration he was made a Privy Councillor and was a Member of Parliament, Lt.
 General of the Horse, and Deputy Governor of Ireland.
 He died of a fever and was buried in the vault on 31st July 1680.
-His wife was Emilia van Nassau who was buried in the vault on 12th December 1688.
+On 17th November 1659 he married Emilia van Nassau (daughter of Henry de Nassau, Lord of Auverquerque and his wife Elizabeth, daughter of Count de Horn).
+She was buried in the vault on 12th December 1688.
 A daughter Elizabeth, Countess of Derby was buried with them in 1717.
+Emilia's sister Charlotte (who died unmarried) was buried on 25th November 1702 in the vault.

 James, son of Thomas and Emilia, succeeded his grandfather as 2nd Duke of Ormond.
 He was impeached for high treason in 1715 and passed the rest of his life abroad, mainly at Avignon in France.
 He died on 5th November 1745 (according to his coffin plate) and was buried in the vault on 22nd May 1746.
 His first wife was Lady Anne Hyde, daughter of Lawrence, 1st Earl of Rochester.
 Two young children by her were buried in the vault (Elisabeth and Mary).
 His second wife was Mary Somerset, daughter of Henry, Duke of Beaufort.
 She is said never to have seen her husband during his exile and she was buried on 25th November 1733.
 Their son Thomas was buried 1689, daughter Henrietta in 1701 and Elizabeth (who died unmarried) in 1750.